 Use the bathroom

-Hot showers and steaming baths create a naturally humid environment in the bathroom, making it the ideal location for growing the more delicate exotic plants.
+Hot showers and steaming baths create a naturally humid environment in the bathroom, making it the ideal location for growing the more delicate exotic plants, such as Spanish moss.
 Consider moving ferns and other plants into the bathroom, especially during the winter, and they should thrive without the need for supplementary misting.

 Grow under glass

 For delicate plants you want to protect over winter, consider putting them in a terrarium.
 These glass containers trap moisture, forming a humid environment.
 Use a second-hand aquarium, or a large glass jar with a lid for smaller plants.
 Water once when the plant goes in, and you shouldn’t need to water again for several months.